iambibhas/telebot_screeny/README.md

 How to Run
 ===
- - Install all above dependencies
+ - Install all above dependencies by running `npm install`
  - Make sure your OS user has write access to the bot's directory
  - Then run the bot like -